 Fatigue and Anxiety Fighter

-Ignoring my kid's whining is almost impossible when I'm exhausted or anxious, something that happens frequently as a single divorced mummy.
+Ignoring my kid’s whining is almost impossible when I’m exhausted or anxious, something that happens frequently as a single, divorced mommy.
 I find myself responding when like I said in the paragraph above, is the wrong response to whining!
 I give her a reaction and she keeps going.
-So what do I do when I realize my supermum powers are waning and I am about to give into the whining beast?
+So what do I do when I realize my supermom powers are waning and I am about to give into the whining beast?

 Walk away . . . with them.
 Or perhaps, hum to yourself.
-Yes, sounds strange — didn't I say motherhood requires a certain degree of insanity? — but humming will distract you from the annoying buzz of the whiner amongst you and your humming might just annoy your kid.
-To me, that's even better!
+Yes, sounds strange – didn’t I say motherhood requires a certain degree of insanity? – but humming will distract you from the annoying buzz of the whiner amongst you and your humming might just annoy your kid, and help them realize they should cut it out.

 Pay the Kiddo

 Oh, you want to ask me for another My Little Pony again, after I already told you no one million times?
 Every time your kid pushes you with another measly whine, charge her!
 She’s got a piggy bank right?
 Take a penny or dime or heck, quarter for every single whine.
 If your kid isn’t collecting money yet, make her do little chores to make up for the whininess.
 Even toddlers can sweep!
 Who cares if she does a good job . . . it will keep her quiet for a few minutes!

 When your kid starts to moan and groan, give him the whining chair!
 Pull a chair over and tell him to whine as much as he wants but only when he sits in the chair.
 After a while, he’ll want to get up and be quiet.
 You may have to keep placing him on the chair but it’s worth it.
 Just say, “Kiddo, feel free to whine as much as you want!
 You’ll just have to do it while you’re in the whining chair!”

 When in Doubt, Mimic